 * NutriFit Spice Blend: Mediterranean Spice Blend, Lemon Garden Spice Blend, Calypso Spice Blend

 Thyme – Thyme contains an essential oil that is rich in thymol, a powerful antiseptic, antibacterial, and a strong antioxidant.
 The oil of thyme is used in mouthwashes to treat inflammations of the mouth, and throat infections.
 It is a common component of cough drops.

 Because of its essential oil, thyme possesses expectorant and bronchial antispasmodic properties, making it useful in the treatment of acute and chronic bronchitis, whooping cough, and inflammation of the upper respiratory tract.
 Thyme enhances the action of the cilia in the bronchi and directly acts on the bronchial mucosa.
 The terpenoids are responsible for the expectorant activity of thyme while a variety of flavonoids are responsible for the spasmolytic effect of thyme on the bronchioles.

-All the members of the mint family, including thyme, possess terpenoids which are recognized for their cancer preventive properties.
+All the members of the mint family, including thyme, possess terpenoids, which are recognized as cancer preventive foods.
 Rosmarinic and ursolic acids are major terpenoids in thyme that possess anti-cancer properties.

 * NutriFit Spice Blend: Mediterranean Spice Blend